-A staff member may not be threatened, intimidated, or retaliated against for using the Complaint Resolution Policy and Procedure or for assisting others to use the policy and procedures.
-Similarly, a staff member who is responding to a complaint may not be threatened, intimidated, or retaliated against because a complaint has been made about his or her action or inaction.
-Any such conduct by anyone participating in the complaint resolution process or against anyone participating in the complaint resolution process will itself constitute a violation of this policy and may subject the offender to corrective action.
+A staff member may not be threatened, intimidated, or retaliated against for using the Complaint Resolution Policy and Procedure or assisting others to use the policy and procedures.
+Similarly, a staff member who responds to a complaint may not be threatened, intimidated, or retaliated against because a complaint has been made about his or her action or inaction.
+Any such conduct by anyone participating in the complaint resolution process or against anyone participating in the complaint resolution process will constitute a violation of this policy and may subject the offender to corrective action.

-No assumptions should be made and no conclusions should be drawn about a staff member involved in the complaint resolution process simply because a complaint has been raised.
+No assumptions should be made, and no conclusions should be drawn about a staff member involved in the complaint resolution process simply because a complaint has been raised.
 An intentionally false complaint will also constitute a violation of this policy and may subject the offender to corrective action.
 A complaint is not considered to be falsely reported merely because the evidence does not suffice to support a finding.

 The following steps outline the complaint resolution processes and procedures.
 At any point in the complaint resolution process, a staff member is encouraged to consult with Human Resources for counsel and guidance.